ladopoulos/CarRental/README.md

 - Domain layer contains business logic
 - Application layer handles use cases
 - Infrastructure layer for data access and external services
-- API layer is the entry point to our system, and provides REST endpoints
+- API layer is the entry point to our system, and provides REST API endpoints

 The solution is not yet complete:
 - UI is missing